Maya Lin: Design methodology

-Maya Lin calls herself a "designer", rather than an "architect".
-Her vision and her focus are always on how space needs to be in the future, the balance and relationship with the nature and what it means to people.
-She has tried to focus less on how politics influences design and more on what emotions the space would create and what it would symbolize to the user.
-Her belief in a space being connected and the transition from inside to outside being fluid, coupled with what a space means, has led her to create some very memorable designs.
+Maya Lin prefers the title of a designer rather than an architect.
+Her vision and focus are always on how space needs to be in the future, the balance and relationship with the nature.
+She focus less on politics influencing the design and more on what emotions the space would create and what it would show to the user.
+Her belief in a space being connected and the transition from inside to outside being fluid, coupled with what a space means, has led her to create designs regarding it.
 She has also worked on sculptures and landscape installations, such as “Input” artwork at Ohio University.
-In doing so, Lin focuses on memorializing concepts of time periods instead of direct representations of figures, creating an abstract sculptures and installations.
+In doing so, Lin focuses on remembering concepts of time periods instead of direct representations of figures, creating an abstract sculptures and installations.

 Lin believes that art should be an act of any individual who is willing to say something that is new and not quite familiar.
 In her own words, Lin's work "originates from a simple desire to make people aware of their surroundings, not just the physical world but also the psychological world we live in."
 Lin describes her creative process as having a very important writing and verbal component.
 She first imagines an artwork verbally to understand its concepts and meanings.
 She believes that gathering ideas and information is especially vital in architecture, which focuses on humanity and life and requires a well-rounded mind.
 When a project comes her way, she tries to "understand the definition (of the site) in a verbal before finding the form to understand what a piece is conceptually and what its nature should be even before visiting the site".
 After she completely understands the definition of the site, Lin finalizes her designs by creating numerous renditions of her project in model form.
 In her historical memorials, such as the Vietnam Veterans Memorial, the Women's Table, and the Civil Rights Memorial, Lin tries to focus on the chronological aspect of what she is memorializing.
 That theme is shown in her art memorializing the changing environment and in charting the depletion of bodies of water.
 Lin also explores themes of juxtaposing materials and a fusion of opposites: "I feel I exist on the boundaries.
 Somewhere between science and art, art and architecture, public and private, east and west....
 I am always trying to find a balance between these opposing forces, finding the place where opposites meet... existing not on either side but on the line that divides."